Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: System Model and Offloading Problem Formulation

+We define an offloading decision vector as $A =[\alpha_1, \alpha_2,..., \alpha_N]$ where $\alpha_n = \{\alpha_n^e, \alpha_n^c \}$.
+Here $\alpha_n^e, \alpha_n^c \in \{0,1\}$ and $\alpha_n^e + \alpha_n^c =1$.
+If the task is offloaded to the edge or cloud server, the corresponding parameter is 1, otherwise it is 0.
+Note that each task is executed at only a platform at each offloading period.
 Further, we also consider the resource allocation problem for computation offloading.
 For edge computing, the MEC server needs to allocate its computing resources to each MD to perform task execution.
 For cloud computing, the task needs to be offloaded by the MD to the edge layer and then is forwarded to the remote cloud via a wired link.
-Due to powerful computing capacity of the cloud server, the problem of cloud resource allocation is ignored in our paper.
+Due to the powerful computational capacity of the cloud server, the problem of cloud resource allocation is ignored in our paper.
 Nevertheless, the allocation of limited radio bandwidth should be considered to improve offloading efficiency of our MECCO system.
-Assuming that the total radio bandwidth of our MECCO system is $B$ Hz, we allocate part of the bandwidth resource to each MD to avoid interference between them [25].
+Assuming that the total radio bandwidth of our MECCO system is $B$ Hz, we allocate part of the bandwidth resource to each MD to avoid interference between them \cite{25}.
 We normalize the assigned bandwidth to the MD $n$ as $w_n \in [0,1]$, then we have $\sum_{1}^{N} w_n = 1$.
-We also denote the channel gain between MDs and the MEC server as $h_n$, then the transmission data rate of the MD $n$ can be calculated as $r_n = w_nBlog_2(1+\frac{p_nh_n}{w_nN_0B})$ where $p_n$ is the transmit power (W) of MD $n$, $N_0$ is additive noisy power spectral density (dBm/Hz).
+We also denote the channel gain between MDs and the MEC server as $h_n$, then the transmission data rate of the MD $n$ can be calculated as

+where $p_n$ is the transmit power (W) of the MD $n$, $N_0$ is additive noisy power spectral density (dBm/Hz).

 In the following, we formulate the computation offloading model of edge computing and cloud computing with a focus on computation latency and energy consumption analysis for our MECCO system.